Perhaps one of the most basic muscle control principles is to smile!

 A way to add length to all of these muscles is to activate the underlying vastus or adductor muscles.

 When you have a fixed endpoint you can then clearly define the direction you want to move in with respect to that endpoint, whether towards the fixed endpoint or away from it.
+You can also use that fixed endpoint as a reference for staying still.

 Muscles need an opposing force for sustained activation.